Nationals vs. Mets Player Props Betting Odds

 Ruiz Stats

-- Ruiz has four doubles, two home runs, six walks and nine RBI (22 total hits).
+- Keibert Ruiz has 23 hits with four doubles, two home runs and seven walks.
+He has driven in nine runs.

-- Ruiz will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .400 with a double, a home run, a walk and three RBI.
+- Ruiz takes a five-game streak with at least one hit into this one.
+In his last five games he is hitting .450 with a double, a home run, two walks and three RBI.

 Ruiz Recent Games